Genocs/genocs-k8s/docs/02-INSTALL_MINIKUBE.md

 # How to Install Kubernetes using Minikube

+Minikube is primarily designed for local Kubernetes development and typically supports single-node clusters.

 This guide will help you set up Kubernetes cluster on your local machine using Minikube.
-Minikube is a tool that makes it easy to run Kubernetes locally.

 ## Prerequisites